 Certain employees of Infosys are also participants in the superannuation plan ("the Plan") which is a defined contribution plan.
-Until March 2005, the Company made contributions under the Plan to the Infosys Technologies Limited Employees' Superannuation Fund Trust.
-The Company had no further obligations to the Plan beyond its monthly contributions.
+The Company had no obligations to the Plan beyond its monthly contributions.
 Certain employees of Infosys BPO and Infosys Australia were also eligible for superannuation benefit.
 Infosys BPO and Infosys Australia made monthly provisions under the superannuation plan based on a specified percentage of each covered employee's salary.
 Infosys BPO had no further obligations to the superannuation plan beyond its monthly provisions which are periodically contributed to a trust fund, the corpus of which is invested with the Life Insurance Corporation of India.